neonmik/Wave-Machine-Firmware/README.md

     + currently wont play only one note...
     + Needs direction functionality
     + currently has a random low note on release of arp (noticable in high octaves)
-    + Improve ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths.

-+ Improve Pagination handling
+    + Add Arp mode

 + Improve Settings functionality
     + FIX - when jumping about in pages, if set to the heighest value (1023) sometimes it doen't latch when you go back to the page :- was down to storeing last value from other pages, basically couldnt call cause it was the same, even though it was a fresh page.
     + Make everything that takes an input take it from a range of 0-1023
+    + Refactor to allow saving, and also to improve code functionality
+    + Improve Pagination handling
-    + Refactor to allow saving, and also to improve code functionality _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.
+    _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.

++ ADSR bug fixes:
+     + Removed any useless calls to synth voice stuff so can be used more universally (currently planning on adding to Mod) - currently get passed values for notes and stuff, kinda unnecessary for actual ADSR, but used in this implementaion to clear the voice, could just be donw by checking but I thought it was stopping code. could just use "if (ADSR::isStopped()) Voice::note_clear" in the saudio process code.
+     + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
+     + Improved ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths by testing some.

 + Mod bug fixes:
+    + Tidy up code to remove unnecessary stuff.
+        + Removed int8_output/uint10_output... not really needed anymore.
     + Fixed - was down to the placement of the depth calculation.
 Only happens when switching between Outputs now...
 Vibrato doesn't settle on 0 properly causing tuning issues when switching outputs and LFO on/off
     + Wave/Shape control currently doesnt work
     + Improved algorithm:-